 General Acupuncture

-Background of Acupuncture treatment
+Background of Acupuncture service

 Acupuncture is a medical technique unique to Traditional Chinese Medicine.
 Through the use of needling, it serves to improve blood circulation, regulate qi and blood, eliminate pathogenic factors, triggering the activity of body’s healing ability and natural painkillers.

-Normal Reaction During Acupuncture Treatment
+Normal Reaction During Acupuncture session

 Sensations of aches, numbness, swelling and heaviness, known as needling “acuesthesia”

-Possible Reactions After Acupuncture Treatment
+Possible Reactions After Acupuncture session

 • May experience pain, aches, numbness, tenderness, and/or muscle twitch.